raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 Roster management and staff review bot for Discord tournaments.

+## Getting Started (Tournament Operators)

+1. Set up Discord channels and roles:
+   - Create channels for coach portal, staff portal (reviews), and approved roster logs.
+   - Create required roles (Broskie, Super League Coach, Coach Premium, Coach Premium Plus) and staff roles.
+2. Configure the bot:
+   - Copy `.env.example` to `.env` and fill in the required IDs and tokens.
+   - Ensure `TEST_MODE=true` and `DISCORD_TEST_CHANNEL` are set while validating in a staging guild.
+3. Deploy and verify:
+   - Run locally (`python -m offside_bot`) or deploy to your host (e.g., Heroku worker).
+   - Confirm the coach and staff portal embeds appear in their channels.
+   - Submit a test roster, approve/reject, and confirm approved rosters flow to the roster portal.

 ## Features (current)

 - Ephemeral roster workflow with role-based caps and min-8 submission rule.